Ciara Braids Husband Russell Wilson’s Hair For Easter

 In 2018, she released “Level Up,” which was her first single since 2015’s “Dance Like We’re Making Love.”
 It peaked at No. 59 on the U.S. Billboard Hot 100.
 Since then, she has dropped four more tracks — “Freak Me” featuring Tekno, “Dose,” “Greatest Love,” and “Thinkin’ Bout You,” which will all appear on the album.

-Ciara’s signature singles, “Goodies,” “1, 2 Step,” “Like A Boy,” and “Body Party” are still streamed in their millions.
+Ciara’s signature singles “Goodies,” “1, 2 Step,” “Like A Boy,” and “Body Party” are still streamed in their millions.
 She currently has over 7 million monthly Spotify listeners.

 In 2006, she made her film debut in All You’ve Got, playing the role of Becca Watley.
 In 2012, she starred in Mama, I Want to Sing! and That’s My Boy.